 The IE SRS-Config is used to configure sounding reference signal transmissions.
-The configuration defines a list of SRS-Resources and a list of SRS-ResourceSets.
-Each resource set defines a set of SRS-Resources.
-The network triggers the transmission of the set of SRS-Resources using a configured aperiodicSRS-ResourceTrigger (L1 DCI).
+The configuration defines a list of SRS-Resources, a list of SRS-PosResources, a list of SRS-PosResourceSets and a list of SRS-ResourceSets.
+Each resource set defines a set of SRS-Resources or SRS-PosResources.
+The network triggers the transmission of the set of SRS-Resources or SRS-PosResources using a configured aperiodicSRS-ResourceTrigger (L1 DCI).